ros2web/ros2web/README.md

         pass
 ```

-### 2. Start ros2web server and ros2 package.
+### 2. Starting the ros2web server and ROS2 package

-Start ros2web server with `ros2 web server` command.
+Initiate the ros2web server using the `ros2 web server` command.
-ros2web is implemented as an extension of ros2cli.
-It can be used in the same way as the `ros2` command
+ros2web functions as an extension of `ros2cli`, and its usage aligns with the `ros2` command.

-Then run the ROS2 package you created.
+Subsequently, launch the ROS2 package you've developed.

-The name of the created ROS package is `ros2web_example_py` and the executable is `api`.
+In the following example, the name of the developed package is `ros2web_example_py` and the executable name is `api`.

 ```bash
 ros2 web server --no-auth
 ros2 run ros2web_example_py api
 ```

-### 3. Access the address of the ros2web server.
+### 3. Accessing the ros2web server address

-Accesses the path specified in the service name of the ROS2 package.
+Navigate to the path defined in the service name of the ROS2 package:

 http://localhost:8080/add_two_ints?a=1&b=2

-Accessing the above will return the following values.
+Accessing this URL will yield the result:

 ```json
 {"sum": 3}
 ```

-A complete example is available at [ros2web_example_py](https://github.com/ros2web/ros2web/tree/ros2/examples/ros2web_example_py).
+A complete code is available at [ros2web_example_py](https://github.com/ros2web/ros2web/tree/ros2/examples/ros2web_example_py).

 ## License